rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 Most of the work was processing the graphs, but a significant amount of the initial work was making sure Elm could interop with Javascript and call ChartJS appropriately.
 Once that was setup, I wasted no time in getting to the other necessary details.
 I even got a bit of design assistance from one of my co-workers.
 Of course, because this was put together in just under a week, some features and a couple of strange bugs still exist such as no proper URL routing.
 That said, I have to keep reminding myself that it is a demo website rather than an application depended upon by hundreds of people.

 To handle dynamic interaction, I took the downloaded CSVs mentioned earlier and had webpack import them directly such that Elm could create charts and manipulate them as needed.
-Once the webpage is first loaded, all of the chart data has been computed from the CSVs such that the only work left is for ChartJS.
-In short, I am extremely happy about how the website part of this project worked out and how easy it is to see the relevant data.
+Once the webpage is first loaded, all of the chart data is computed from the CSVs such that the only work left is for ChartJS.
+In short, I am extremely happy about how the website part of this project turned out and how easy it is to see the relevant data.